njbair/keyboard_firmware/keyboard/monarch/README.md

 # njbair's Monarch Keymap

-A highly-customized TMK firmware configuration for the Monarch keyboard.
+A highly-customized TMK firmware for the Monarch keyboard.

 ![The Monarch Keyboard](http://i.imgur.com/kmf7Lyh.jpg)

 ## Introduction

 The Monarch keyboard is a custom 60% + LHTK keyboard designed by GeekHack member **koalapear**, with electronics designed and developed by **skullydazed**.
-This is my custom TMK firmware

 ## Firmware Features